arnognulf/monorail/README.md

 StackExchange discussion on how to differentiate if user pressed ENTER or entered a command: https://unix.stackexchange.com/questions/226909/tell-if-last-command-was-empty-in-prompt-command

-ghosh uiGradients with a large collection of beautiful uiGradients imported: https://github.com/ghosh/uiGradients
+ghosh uiGradients for the large collection of beautiful uiGradients that many monorail themes are based upon: https://github.com/ghosh/uiGradients